evkx/evkx.github.io/content/models/nio/el8/el8/_index.md

 You can choose between two sound systems for the Nio EL8:

-- **Surroundsystem:**: Features seven speakers and delivers a maximum output of  watts.
+- **Surroundsystem:** Features seven speakers and delivers a maximum output of  watts.
-- **Premium sound system:**: Features 12 speakers and delivers a maximum output of  watts.
+- **Premium sound system:** Features 12 speakers and delivers a maximum output of  watts.

 The model has 3 USB-A connections as standard.

 ## Lights

-The standard headlights use LED Matrix technology.
-LED Matrix is an adaptive system that splits the traditional single headlight beam into dozens of smaller rays that the light controller can turn on and off individually to un-light small areas in front.
+The  comes equipped with advanced LED Matrix headlights.
+This adaptive system divides the traditional single headlight beam into multiple smaller rays, allowing the light controller to selectively turn them on and off to avoid dazzling other drivers.
+For enhanced safety, the headlights also include corner lights that illuminate the side when turning.

-Standard taillights use LED technology, ensuring visibility and efficiency.
+The taillights use LED technology, ensuring both high visibility and energy efficiency.

 ## Advanced Driver Assistance Systems

-The Nio EL8 includes several standard and optional [advanced driver assistance systems](../../../../technology/driverassistance/) (ADAS) to enhance safety and comfort.
+The Nio EL8 features a range of standard and optional [advanced driver assistance systems](../../../../technology/driverassistance/) (ADAS) designed to enhance safety and comfort.

 ### Safety Systems